JustinCappos/fdtables/README.md

 If you want to test multiple implementations, there is a script `run_all` which will swap out the implementation for you and iterate through all copies.
 Simply type something like `./run_all cargo test` to run the unit tests on all implementations.

+To make a pretty benchmark comparison table, install criterion-table and run the following:
+* `./run_all -o cargo criterion --message-format=json`
+* `cat target/*.out | criterion-table > BENCHMARKS.md`

+Then open BENCHMARKS.md to see the results.
+It is in Github markdown format, so is best viewed there.

 # An example use for fdtables
 The fundamental problem which this solves is ensuring that different cages must have distinct file descriptor mappings.
 In other words, suppose you have two cages, A and B that communicate over a pipe.
 For example, let's look at the pipeline: `grep foo myfile | wc`.
 These cages will